Chart Color Schemes

 Clontarf is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clontarf's dwelling structures, as per the latest Census evaluation, consisted of 78.7% houses and 21.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Clontarf's dwelling structure, as per the latest Census, consisted of 78.7% houses and 21.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Clontarf stood at 31.0%, with mortgaged dwellings at 34.4% and rented ones at 34.5%.
-The median monthly mortgage repayment was $1,733, lower than Brisbane metro's $1,863.
-Median weekly rent was recorded at $345, compared to Brisbane metro's $380.
-Nationally, Clontarf's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in Clontarf was at 31.0%, with mortgaged dwellings at 34.4% and rented ones at 34.5%.
+The median monthly mortgage repayment in the area was $1,733, below Brisbane metro's average of $1,863.
+The median weekly rent figure was recorded at $345, compared to Brisbane metro's $380.
+Nationally, Clontarf's mortgage repayments are lower than the Australian average of $1,863, with rents less than the national figure of $375.

 Frequently Asked Questions - Housing